1-liners/1-liners/README.md

 // The lightweight, recommended way: import map from '1-liners/module/map';

-// You can also grab the code transpiled to ES5: import map from '1-liners/map';
+// You can also grab the ES5 version: import map from '1-liners/map';

 // Sometimes practical: